ably/spaces/README.md

+# Multiplayer Collaboration
+[Ably](https://ably.com/) is the platform that powers realtime experiences at scale, including live chat, data broadcast, notifications, audience engagement and collaboration.
+With the Spaces library, we are on a mission to make it easy for developers to add Multiplayer Collaboration features to any web application, in a few lines of code.

 # Ably Spaces

-This respository consists an API for managing and accessing Ably Spaces.
+This repository contains an API for managing and accessing Ably Spaces.
 Please note that this is an experimental API.
 You can try it out by following the usage instructions below.

 If you have any feedback or are interested in what we are doing please reach out to us at [beta@ably.com](mailto:beta@ably.com).

 ## Concepts
 The Ably Spaces library provides purpose-built methods and properties to enable multiplayer collaboration in any web application.
 You can set up a collaborative "space" and subscribe to different kind of updates to see who else is in the space with you, their live location within the app and any updates they are making.

-This library is built as an extention to our [existing JS SDK](https://github.com/ably/ably-js), so you'll need to an Ably JS client to be able to use this library.
+This library is built as an extension to our [existing JS SDK](https://github.com/ably/ably-js), so you'll need an Ably JS client to be able to use this library.
 The usage instructions will help you set that up.

 ### Glossary
 As part of this library, we are introducing some new concepts: